 College officials with a legitimate educational interest may also have access to a student's education records without prior consent.
-The complete policy on privacy of records is contained in the student handbook.
+The complete policy on privacy of records is contained in the student handbook and a paper copy of the policy is also available upon request.

 The definition of an education record under FERPA is broad.
 It essentially refers to any record that is directly related to a student and that is kept by the college or someone acting on behalf of the college from which an individual student, or students, can be personally (individually) identified.
 Records can include: files, documents, and materials in any medium (handwritten, tape, disks, film, microfilm, microfiche, email, etc.)